 The large yellow cross at exercise is highly visible, but this yellow decal was too thin and I can see through based paints.
 Decals are an important part in making aircraft so this time I have many concerning parts.

-Painting cockpit flame was difficult.
-This time, I use deep color so I thought no problem for spray directly to cockpit clear parts.
+Painting the cockpit flame was difficult.
+This time, I use deep color so I thought no problem to spray directly to cockpit clear parts.
 But after all, the paintwork was slightly thinner.

 My target is a beautiful body so I did not do weathering.
 I usually make weathering to AFVs but what is the standard finishing of Aircraft models?

 The inside of the side panel was painted based on the instruction.
 I suppose it’s looking good!
 I had to be careful masking when try to disclose many panels.

 It’s very simple under the surface, only missile and fuel tank but hard for me.
 Considering after the completion, it was better to assemble all the same colored parts first and painting afterward.

 I said, trying to assemble beautifully but the conclusion was shabby.
-Anyway, from the far angle, it’s good looking!!
+Anyway, from a far angle, it’s good looking!!